 The New Zealand situation illustrates how even in a country with a low average population density and a shortage of housing in high-population centres can have destabilizing effects.
 Elsewhere this has tended to manifest in house price hotspots rather than an increase in people living in micro-properties.

-Hong Kong is the world’s most expensive place to buy property.
+The most expensive real estate in the world is in Hong Kong.
+It is one of the most expensive places to buy a home.
 Being an island, there are clear constraints on building more homes.
 According to Bloomberg’s number crunchers, a typical family home in central Hong Kong, with around 93m2 floorspace, incurs an average monthly mortgage repayment of nearly $8,000.

 Have you read?